DS-Homebrew/nds-bootstrap/README.md

 ## [TWiLight Menu++](https://github.com/RocketRobz/TWiLightMenu)

 TWiLight Menu++ is a frontend for nds-bootstrap, developed by [RocketRobz](https://github.com/RocketRobz).
 It has 4 customizable themes to choose from (the DSi Menu, the 3DS Home Menu, the R4 kernel, and the Acekard theme, based on the AKAIO firmware).

-# Rocket.Chat Server

-Would you like a place to talk about your experiences with nds-bootstrap or need some assistance?
-Well, why not join our Rocket.Chat server!

-Rocket.Chat is a self-hosted communication platform with the ability to share files and switch to an video/audio conferencing.

-Come join today by following this link: https://dshomebrew.serveo.net ([alternative link](https://5a31a0c4.ngrok.io/))